open-access-policies/health-tech/Security/Policies/sec-pol-001.md

 - Multi-factor authentication shall be required for all systems containing sensitive information, including ePHI.

-- Access rights shall be reviewed regularly and adjusted based on business need and role changes.
+- Access rights shall be reviewed at least quarterly for systems containing Confidential or Restricted data and at least annually for all other systems.
+These reviews shall be documented.

 - Privileged access shall be subject to additional controls, including time-limited sessions, enhanced monitoring, and separate administrative accounts.